Complaints Policy

 Guidelines for staff to respond to complaints

-6.2 Parents should receive an acknowledgement of the concern as soon as practicable, even if it then takes longer to arrange a meeting or a phone call.
+6.2 Parents should receive an acknowledgment of the concern as soon as practicable even if it then takes longer to arrange a meeting or a phone call.

 6.3 Staff are encouraged to resolve issues as quickly and as simply as possible without resorting to unnecessary process and bureaucracy.

-a) Where possible, the member of staff who receives the concern or complaint should deal with it themselves rather than escalate
+a) Where possible the member of staff who receives the concern or complaint should deal with it themselves rather than escalate it.

-b) Some matters, however, must be escalated and require a swift response.
+b) Some matters, however, need to be escalated and require a swift response.
 Such matters are likely to include:

-- Issues which may have a wider school or systemic implication
+vi.
+Issues which may have a wider school or systemic implication.

 a) Complaints that must be recorded include those concerning: